binbashar/le-demo-apps/README.md

 - ArgoCD `application.yaml` manifest
 - Helm charts

-This Demo Apps are intended to test the
-[Binbash Leverage Reference Architecture for AWS](https://leverage.binbash.com.ar)
+This Demo Apps are intended to be deployed and properly work in the [Binbash Leverage Reference Architecture for AWS](https://leverage.binbash.com.ar)